-Montenegro: Why does Gov fail to attract investors for its 2 big HPPs project24.
-September 2015. / SEE Energy News
+Montenegro: Why does Gov fail to attract investors for its 2 big HPPs project, SEE Energy News

 State power utility EPCG, currently managed by Italian company A2A and Gov of Montenegro are failing to attract investors for its two large HPPs Komarnica and Moraca.
 Local experts commented that the question of profits from the sales of electricity from HPPs is the key issue for any investor.